 - Paying for care - complaints and FAQs

-- Upper threshold – If the financial assessment shows that a person’s capital takes them above the upper threshold, they will be expected to pay their own care home fees.
+- Upper threshold (limit) – If the financial assessment shows that your capital is above the upper threshold (£23,250), you will be expected to pay all your own care home fees.

 Property and the financial assessment for care home fees

-If the person with dementia owns their own home, this may be included in the financial assessment to determine who pays care home fees.
-However, the home will not be taken into account if one of the following people also lives in the property, and will continue to live there after the person has moved into a care home:
+However, your home will not be taken into account if one of the following people also lives in the property, and will continue to live there after you have moved into a care home: